 Be sure and read the entire tutorial before you get started!

 I used the free plans available from this website here to build this desk.
-But, I will warn you, the plans have a few errors on the cut list (another hiccup).
-I found out the hard way after I’d made a few cuts and things looked waaaay different.
-I’d recommend you use the cut list I put together below and head over to use their plans if you want fancy images :).
+But, I will warn you, the plans had a few errors on the cut list when I built this.
+Not sure if it’s been fixed.
+I found out the hard way 🙁

 Materials needed (Qty)